dylanjm987/dylanjm987.github.io/about.md

 I make no promises.

 ## Site specifics
 This site uses Jekyll's Minima theme.
-You can find out more info about Jekyll at [jekyllrb.com](https://jekyllrb.com/)
+You can find more info about Jekyll at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /